blipk/gptroles/README.md

     - GPT can run shell scripts on your computer, so you can ask it directly to find files or open programs

 These are programmed in a root prompt.

-Be direct as possible in your commands or questions to get them issued correctly.
+Additional features:
+    - List roles from jailbreakchat.com and set them as the root prompt

 TODO: The chat UI has action indicators for the interactivity
 TODO: Also the messages in the current prompt chain are

-TODO: List and add roles from jailbreakchat.com

 ## Installing/Running

+#### Packaged AppImage/PyInstaller

+##TODO

+#### From pip

+`pip install gptroles && ./install.sh`

+The install script is required to install desktop icons

 #### From source with Poetry
 ```shell
 poetry install && poetry run main
 ```

-#### From pip
-TODO